Exporting the Server Metadata¶

-In the Elements Tree, right-click on the element you want to export and click on Export.
+In the Server Explorer, right-click on the element you want to export and click on Export.
 This option exports the metadata of the selected element.

 Export database (File > Export database menu): exports the contents of one or more Denodo virtual databases.
 For each database, the output includes the metadata of data sources, views, Web services (including the statements to deploy them if they were deployed), JMS listeners, etc.